Contact Counseling Services

 If an ongoing client requests, in writing, that clinical information be shared with the Disability Access Specialist in the Office of Academic Skills. (or similar provider/entity off campus), this request shall be honored.
 Clinicians should provide a summary of the student's file while ensuring that they do not advocate for or endorse a specific accessibility accommodation or the need for accommodations in general.

-Miranda Altman, Director of the Office of Counseling Services: 410-778-7261 Maltman2FREEwashcoll
+Office of Counseling Services: 410-778-7261 health_servicesFREEwashcoll

 Research and our own experience reveals the power of group counseling in addressing many of the most common core themes and clinical concerns found in a college setting.
-Throughout the academic year, you will receive announcements about new groups that are forming.
+Throughout the academic year, you may receive announcements about new groups that are forming.
 If you have an idea for a particular group, please feel free to let us know!

 Faculty, staff and family members are often in a unique position to assist students in distress.
 Unfortunately, many students fail to get the professional help they need.
 The Counseling Center staff welcomes the opportunity to consult with families or members of the campus community to assist you in your work and interactions with students.